 Irish Pharmacy Union (IPU)

 Managed service provider

 The HSE has multiple roles.
 It is the data controller for the user account information that is managed by Three to establish and run the service.
 This is demographic information on the user e.g. name, email, mobile number, practice address, professional body registration number.
 Funding for the secure clinical email service comes from the HSE.
 The HSE owns the computer hardware that runs the secure clinical email service and because of this is considered a data processor.
 By agreeing the Terms and Conditions, the Healthmail user accepts the role of the HSE as a data processor.
 The hardware is located in the Mater Hospital data centre.
 Only the GP has access to the secure clinical email mailbox.

 A secure clinical email that contains patient identifiable clinical information is a fragment of the patient record, for example, a prescription query from the pharmacist to a GP.
-The pharmacy owner / supervising pharmacist, as registered with the Office of the Data Protection Commissioner, is the data controller for the pharmacy’s secure clinical email.
+The pharmacy owner / supervising pharmacist is the data controller for the pharmacy’s secure clinical email.

 Irish Pharmacy Union

 The IPU authenticates pharmacy users of the secure email service, with their consent.
 This is to ensure they are bone fide supervising pharmacist.
 In this role of authentication, the IPU is a data processor of the pharmacist’s demographic data.
 The IPU does not have access to the secure emails.

 Three is the managed service provider.
 For the secure clinical email service Three is a data processor.
 Three manages the secure clinical email service, including security, data backup and archiving.
 The data is encrypted in transit and held encrypted at rest.
 There is rigorous control over access rights and encryption keys to ensure Three staff do not have access to the secure emails.